Swathi-Krishna-Naik-Vankdoth/ai-gtm-planner-optimizer/README.md

 ## What This Project Demonstrates

-- Real-world problem solving
+- Translating a real GTM workflow gap into an AI-backed product concept
-- AI for business reasoning
+- Applying LLMs to structured business reasoning instead of generic chat
-- Backend system design
+- Building a FastAPI-based backend with reusable API workflows
-- API-based architecture
+- Designing human-in-the-loop decision-support systems
-- Human-in-the-loop workflows
+- Connecting product thinking, business context, and technical execution

 ## License